How To Write an Effective Cold Email Subject Line

 Every salesperson approaches cold emails differently, but there are three primary formats:

-Whatever format you choose, the success of your cold email depends on two things: whether your reader sees your email and whether they open it.
+Whatever format you choose, the success of your cold email depends on two things: whether your reader sees and whether they open the email.

 Both obstacles are overcome by writing effective sales email subject lines.